Dog Bite Safety: Stats, Facts, and Tips

 What to Do If You Are Bitten By a Dog

-It is important to take proper care of your dog bite so that it does not become infected.
+It is important to take proper care of a dog bite so that it does not become infected.
 If you are bitten by a dog, follow these steps:

 • Immediately wash the wound thoroughly with soap and warm water.